How to connect Confluence to ChatGPT: A 2026 guide

 Method 3: The dedicated AI platform route

-A quick word on Confluence’s built-in AI, Rovo
+A note on Confluence’s native AI, Rovo

-It's worth mentioning that Atlassian has its own AI tool, Rovo, which is available on their Standard, Premium, and Enterprise plans.
-Rovo is pretty handy for drafting content, summarizing pages, and searching for info within the Atlassian world.
-Its use is tied to paid Confluence plans and is based on "AI credits" that are given to each user monthly.
+Atlassian also offers its own powerful AI tool, Rovo, available on Standard, Premium, and Enterprise plans.
+Rovo is a fantastic native experience for drafting content, summarizing pages, and searching for info within the Atlassian ecosystem.

 Comparing the methods for connecting Confluence to ChatGPT

-Feature1.
-Custom GPT Action (DIY)2.
-Automation Platform (Zapier)3.
-Dedicated AI Platform (eesel AI)
+| Feature | 1.
+Custom GPT Action (DIY) | 2.
+Automation Platform (Zapier) | 3.
+Dedicated AI Platform (eesel AI) |

-Best ForHighly custom, one-off projects with developer resources.Simple, linear task automation.Teams wanting a powerful, easy-to-use, and unified knowledge search solution.
+| Best for | Highly custom projects with dedicated dev resources. | Simple, linear task automation. | Teams wanting a powerful, easy-to-use, and unified knowledge search solution. |

 Get started with a powerful connection in minutes